danielburnley/monitor-frontend/README.md

 ## Technical documentation

 This is a [React][link_react] application that allows the user to interact with the Monitor API.
-It renders schema provided by the API which the user can then fill out and submit.
+It renders schemas provided by the API which the user can then fill out and submit.

 More in depth technical documentation can be found in [here](docs/README.md).